Region: Interlaken, Jungfrau Region, Switzerland

 Having arrived in Lauterbrunnen, we checked into the Valley Hostel, I have written a post about the hostel here, we dumped our bags off and went for a well earned beer and food at the Horner Pub, the only pub in the town and it’s just up the road.
 I stayed here previously, so have a post about the place here, it’s really good.
 We then went back to our rooms, showered, chatted and fell asleep.

-That night we stayed at the ‘Valley Hostel‘ in Lauterbrunnen, in Waterfall Valley.
+We stayed that night at the ‘Valley Hostel‘ in Lauterbrunnen, in Waterfall Valley.

 If this is helpful to you, we stayed in an area called Lauterbrunnen in the Jungfrau Region.
 We booked a couple of rooms, and managed to get there in time to shower, unpack, eat and have a well earned beer.